Definitions & Terms of Water Revitalization

 Information Water

-Information Water refers to the water contained within a sealed revitalization core.
-It is created through a controlled preparation process involving selected water sources and a dynamic vortex stage, and is described within the Meybriah framework as an internal structural reference model upon which the principle of water revitalization is based.
+Within Meybriah, Information Water is water created through a controlled preparation process that combines selected Living Water sources and a Dynamic Vortex, and serves as an internal reference model of organized water structure.

 Living Water